Shadow Hills High School: Performing arts

 The Regiment of the Realm, the Shadow Hills High School marching band, first received global recognition after having participated at the Coachella Valley Music and Arts Festival on April 13 and 20 alongside the group Big Gigantic.
 With 34 local marching band students, the Regiment of the Realm performed a remix of "Can't Hold Us" and "I Need A Dollar" with Big Gigantic and gained local fame for their performance at one of the biggest music festivals in the world.

 In 2015, the Regiment of the Realm was featured in the One Direction music video for "Steal My Girl".
 On September 30, 40 band members were driven to a local national park in Southern California, where the music video was filmed in the morning until early evening.

 Recently, the Regiment was recruited to perform live on the set of composer Lisa Bielawa's new series titled Vireo: The Spiritual Biography of a Witch's Accuser, an episodic opera featured on KCET.

 Royal Voices in Harmony, the school's choir program, is directed by Kaylon Mcgee.
 The program consists of 3 choirs: mixed choir, which is open to any students with no audition, Bella Voce, a women's ensemble available for 10–12 graders with a required audition, and Chamber Singers, a choir for 10–12 graders with a required audition.
 The Chambers and Bellas have participated in many competitions at places like Disneyland and Carnegie Hall.
 The choirs recently both placed at the Form music festival in Anaheim, California.
 The Chamber Singers placed third and the Bella Voce placed second, landing them both a Gold rating, meaning they are both invited back for the judges invitational next year.

+Athletics

+Although a young school, Shadow Hills has enjoyed much success in athletics.
+Upon its opening Shadow Hills competed in the Desert Valley League, before moving to the Desert Empire League.
+Shadow Hills is part of the CIF-SS (California Interscholastic Federation-Southern Section), which covers most of Southern California, with each team playing in their perspective divisions.
+The most recent success has come from the Shadow Hills Girls Wrestling Program in which the team won a Northern Division CIF-SS title in February of 2025.
+This title follows a 2024 CIF-SS Eastern Division title from the previous year.